Find a spider by...

 |

 The spider shown in the main photo above is a juvenile male.
-The adult female of this species is much larger and its body shape is notably different from that of the male.
-The carapace is very high, broad and flat in front and the upper surface of the abdomen has the general appearance of a baked pie.
+The adult female of this species is much larger and its body shape is notably different

-a distinctive characteristic of this species is the presence of a row of strong hairs along on the inside edge of outer parts of at least the first three pairs of legs.
+is the presence of a row of strong hairs along on the inside edge of outer segments of at least the first three pairs of legs.

 Spider(s) with a very similar appearance: None.